Adult Circumcision in IrelandMarwan Nasr2021-01-27T10:31:06-05:00

-Procedures for all ages are performed under local anaesthetic in our clinic.
+Procedures for all ages are performed under local anaesthetic in our clinics.
 No hospital visit is required.

 Getting Circumcised at Your Age

 The most common age range for adult circumcision is 18 – 40 years old, but the procedure is regularly performed on a larger age range as requested for medical and personal reasons.
-The medical team at Gentle Procedures Clinic are experts at circumcising men of all ages, and we have collectively performed many tens of thousands of circumcision procedures in our affiliated clinics in Ireland, Australia, the UK and Canada.
+The medical team at Gentle Procedures Clinics in Limerick and Dublin are experts at circumcising men of all ages, and we have collectively performed many tens of thousands of circumcision procedures in our affiliated clinics in Ireland, Australia, the UK and Canada.

-Our Limerick clinic offers the advantage of being focused on circumcision procedures.
+Our clinics offers the advantage of being focused on circumcision procedures.
 Our internal processes are optimized to deliver the best possible care to men requiring a circumcision.

 The details below provide an overview of how your surgery will be performed and what to expect afterwards.
-You will receive detailed written instructions for post-surgery care as well as consult one-on-one with Doctor Jason McMahon.
+You will receive detailed written instructions for post-surgery care as well as consult one-on-one with Doctor Jason McMahon or Doctor Emmet Kerin.